ajose-malik/spindle_yarn_frontend/README.md

-# InQUIZitor
+# Spindle & Yarn
-#### Built by: Malik Ajose & Anthony Ku
+#### Built by: Malik Ajose, Noel Rodriguez  & Ryan Klintworth

 ---

 ### Project Description:
-InQUIZitor is a trivia game that keeps you on the edge of your seat.
-You have 20 seconds on the clock!
-For each question answered correctly, you earn a point and an additional 5 seconds on the clock.
-If you answer incorrectly, you lose a point and 2 seconds on the clock.
-Reach 10 points before time runs out for a celebratory congratulation!
+Spindle & Yarn is a trendy online store.
+Browse through our Mens and Womens section, for style inspiration.
+In our thirft section feel free to add and remove items as you would in a brick and motar thirft store you can also adjust them as you see fit.

 ### Technologies:
-This is a full CRUD single page application built with HTML, CSS, Bootstrap, JavaScript, React.js, Node.js, Express.js, MongoDB (noSQL), Mongoose, Javascript Extension (JSX).
-The EDIT and DELETE features were intentionally disabled to prevent deletion of questions in the database.
-All gamers are welcome to add questions into the database by using the create feature!
+The store is a full CRUD single page application  built with CSS, Materialize, React.js, Ruby on Rails, PostgreSQL.
+!